-It’s not often there is a clear heir apparent at a club, especially at such a young age and with a year out of the game due to a knee injury behind him, but Tom Doedee is just such a player for the Crows.
+It’s not often there is a clear heir apparent at a club, especially at such a young age, but Tom Doedee is just such a player for the Crows.

-He started as the fill in for the departed Jake Lever and has come back to give Adelaide some welcome relief across half back.
-With 100% commitment to the Crows’ cause, Doedee is one of the most obvious choices to slot into the leadership role at Adelaide after the 30 year old Rory Sloane passes the torch in the next couple of seasons.
+He started as the fill in for the departed Jake Lever before injuring his ACL, only to return and give Adelaide some welcome relief across half back.
+With 100% commitment to the Crows’ cause, Doedee is one of the most obvious choices to slot into the leadership role at Adelaide after the 31 year old Rory Sloane passes the torch.

 TIMEFRAME – Following 2022 season